pillowfication/myimagerepostuff/README.md

 2. Install necessary dependencies with `npm install`.
 (You only need to do this step once).
 3. Run the compile script with `npm run compileJSON`.

+You can also add this compile stage as a `pre-commit` hook.

+1. `ln -s -f ../../hooks/post-merge .git/hooks/post-merge`

 ## Build the website

 1. Install dependencies with `npm install`.